 There are no teachers, native speakers or impatient advanced speakers here so:

-The charlas take place on Zoom and there are currently five each week: (you can see the days and times here)
+The charlas take place on Zoom and there are currently three each week: (you can see the days and times here)

 When you first arrive you’ll be in the main zoom room and in this room we speak English.
 So when you first arrive you’ll be greeted in English and you have a chance to settle in without having to worry about speaking any Spanish at all!